-NEW YORK, NY / ACCESSWIRE / February 14, 2020 / Pomerantz LLP announce that a class action lawsuit has been filed against Trulieve Corporation ("Trulieve" or the "Company") (TCNNF) and certain of its officers.
-The class action, filed in United States District Court for the Eastern District of New York, and docketed under 20-cv-00775, is on behalf of a class consisting of investors who purchased or otherwise acquired Trulieve securities between September 25, 2018 and December 17, 2019, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.
+NEW YORK, NY / ACCESSWIRE / November 4, 2020 / Pomerantz LLP announces that a class action lawsuit has been filed against certain officers of Precigen, Inc. f/k/a Intrexon Corporation ("Precigen" or the "Company") (NASDAQ:PGEN).
+The class action, filed in United States District Court for the Northern District of California, and docketed under 20-cv-07442, is on behalf of a class consisting of all persons other than Defendants who purchased or otherwise, acquired the Company's securities between May 10, 2017 and March 2, 2020, both dates inclusive (the "Class Period").
+Plaintiff seeks to recover compensable damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder.

-If you are a shareholder who purchased Trulieve securities during the class period, you have until February 28, 2020 to ask the Court to appoint you as Lead Plaintiff for the class.
+If you are a shareholder who purchased Precigen securities during the class period, you have until December 4, 2020, to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
-To discuss this action, contact Robert S. Willoughby at email@example.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
-9980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and number of shares purchased.
+To discuss this action, contact Robert S. Willoughby at firstname.lastname@example.org or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
+7980.
+Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The Pomerantz Firm, with offices in New York, Chicago, Los Angeles, and Paris is acknowledged as one of the premier firms in the areas of corporate, securities, and antitrust class litigation.
 Founded by the late Abraham L. Pomerantz, known as the dean of the class action bar, the Pomerantz Firm pioneered the field of securities class actions.
 Today, more than 80 years later, the Pomerantz Firm continues in the tradition he established, fighting for the rights of the victims of securities fraud, breaches of fiduciary duty, and corporate misconduct.
 The Firm has recovered numerous multimillion-dollar damages awards on behalf of class members.
 See www.pomerantzlaw.com.